WHalloranIRL/odok/README.md

 ## Bugs

+Strikethrough this can add bug list as tests

 - Form not sending correctly - Resolved by changing to method to GET
 - Contact Us and Find Us not linking correctly - Resolved by updating the # reference
 - Overflow of nav grid on mobile - Resolved by using a flex control